 The best way to make your referral program valuable is by offering your existing customers a bigger reward than the friends they’re referring.
 After all, they’re doing all of the hard work!
 When your members feel like they’re getting a real reward, they’ll be incentivized to take action.

-BN3TH’s referral email is a great example of what this type of campaign should look like.
-With conversational language and step-by-step instructions on how to participate, they’ve made the referral process look so easy that it feels silly not to join in.
-To top it off, they’ve also included a couple of calls-to-action prompting customers to sign up and get started.
+New Chapter’s referral email is a great example of what this type of campaign should look like.
+With conversational language and step-by-step instructions on how to participate, they’ve made the referral process look so easy that it is hard not to join in.
+To top it off, they’ve also included a GIF tutorial on how customers can refer a friend and a call to action prompting customers to sign-up for the program and get started.

-Each of these features increase the likelihood of their members following through and making a referral, and could do the same for yours!
+Each feature increases the likelihood of their members following through and making a referral, and could do the same for yours!

 2. Make your referral message relevant